adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 The provision for the Issuing-Authority are as follows:

 1. It MUST implement Claims Endpoint.
-1. It MUST support the issuance of Access Tokens and Refresh Tokens for the Claims Endpoint.
+1. It MUST support the issuance of Access Tokens for the Claims Endpoint.
 1. It MUST support the Discovery Metadata extension defined by this document.
 1. It MUST support the registration of the IdAs with extensions defined in this document.
 1. It SHOULD support the registration of the IdAs through Dynamic Registration.